tristanguigue/angular-dynamic-layout/README.md

 # What is this?

-IsoGrid is a angularJS approach to dynamic grids.
-It is inspired from the [jQuery isotope library](http://isotope.metafizzy.co/).
+IsoGrid is an angularJS (no jQuery) approach to dynamic grids.
+It is inspired from the successfull [jQuery isotope library](http://isotope.metafizzy.co/) and its underlying [masonry layout](http://masonry.desandro.com/)

+Including jQuery isotope into angularJS directives gets easily hacky.
+This reproduces the layout behavior while taking full advantage of `ngRepeat` filtering and ordering as well as `ngAnimate` module.

-It is a very light and customizable frame, a lot of freedom is left to the user.
+It is meant to be a very light and customizable frame leaving a lot of freedom to the user, especially regarding templates, animations and overall design and responsiveness.

 This is a beta version and not production-ready.